How Common Are Semi-Truck Accidents and Injuries in Washington State?

 - 0.4% were under the influence of illegal substances

 Injuries that are Common Following a Truck Accident

 Serious injuries are often suffered in truck accident crashes.
-It is important to be seen by a medial professional immediately following a truck accident.
+It is important to be seen by a medical professional immediately following a truck accident.
 You will want a doctor to treat and report any injuries you sustained in an accident.
-This will be imperative when dealing with the insurance companies.
+This will be imperative when dealing with insurance companies.
 Some of the more serious injuries suffered by those who have been in a truck accident are:

 - Spinal cord injuries.
 If the spinal cord is injured, there could be permanent damage and could even leave you paralyzed.
 Expenses like medical care, personal care, lost income, and other expenses can be high and may be needed for the rest of your life.

 - Brain injuries.
 The impact from a truck accident is much harder than a car.
 The impact from the accident can cause the brain to collide with the skull, or the head to hit the steering wheel or another object.
 Brain injuries can range in severity and end up being temporary or permanent.
 A lot of this depends on what part of the brain sustained injuries and to what extent.

 - Amputations.
 Learning to live without the use of one of your limbs can have a huge impact on your ability to earn a living or take care of yourself.
 It can also have a big impact on your emotional well-being.

 - Broken bones.
 It is important to speak with your doctor about any problems you may face from broken bones and if future treatment(s) will be needed.

 - Respiratory injuries.
 A collapsed lung injury or breathing in toxic materials at the scene of an accident can cause you to suffer from respiratory injuries, which can have a critical impact to your health.